Get the worry-free services and expert support you need to start your business in Montana today.

-Starting a business in Montana is a lot like starting a business anywhere.
-But its government infrastructure is well-suited to help you through the process.
+Starting a business in Montana is a lot like starting a business anywhere, but its government infrastructure is well-suited to help you through the process.
 For many potential small business owners, you’ll have to do a few things like create a business plan, choose a business entity, name the business, and more.
-Here are the steps for launching your business in Montana:
+Here are the detailed steps to making your business idea into a reality.

 Your business plan is your road map to success.
 It’s what you’ll share with any potential investor, lender, or grantor when you seek financial help.
 As opportunities and challenges arise (and they will), you’ll come back to the plan again and again.
 While this may not seem like the most exciting step to opening your own business in Montana, it is essential to your success since it shows that you’re serious about running the company.

 When you put together your business plan, these are eight things to you want to think about:

-Once you’ve finished you business plan, you’ll need to register your business with the IRS and Montana.
+Once you’ve drafted a business plan, you’ll need to register your business with the IRS and Montana.
 To do that, you’ll first have to pick which business structure best suits your situation.
 Your options are:

 There are several factors to consider when choosing a business structure.
 These include:

 You can file for an LLC online.
 Learn more about what business licenses or permits you may need in Montana.
 You can check on the Small Business Development Center website.

 Still not sure what business structure to choose for your business in Montana?
 Get 100% certain by reading this guide.